 Start a conversation, it’s sociable, it’s friendly.
 You want to give a good service, I get it, totally get it.

 But let me tell you right now, that I am in no way going to be able to have a good conversation with you and for most deaf people.
 Just not going to happen.

 For people like myself, I depend on face-to-face and a bit of lip reading and somewhere in a quiet environment as well.
 It’s the complete opposite in a taxi though, because I will not be face-to-face with you.

 It is impossible to lip read you, because I can only see your eyes in the mirror at the top and in a car, it’s the worst place for me to have a conversation.

 Not just in your car, not just a taxi, any car.
-Too noisy, I can’t hear anyone, whether it’s beside me, or in front of me, doesn’t matter, so let’s just say out there, me having a conversation with you in the taxi like many d/Deaf and hard of hearing people… impossible.
+Too noisy, I can’t hear anyone, whether it’s beside me, or in front of me, doesn’t matter, so let’s just say out there, me having a conversation with you in the taxi like many deaf people… impossible.

 If you’re insistent on having a conversation in the car, well this going to be a recipe for disaster, or it could be some hilarious outtakes, where there’s going to be miscommunication misunderstanding and it’d just get awkward and there are examples of that below but it’s not going to be ideal preferably.

 Bear in mind though, that those who are more profoundly deaf will maybe not be able to do at all, and those who communicate only via sign language, well obviously, the conversation will be non-existent because even if you can sign, signing and driving I’d rather have your hand on the steering wheel rather than up in the air and communicating to the person behind you.